RadDiff: Retrieval-Augmented Denoising Diffusion for Protein Inverse Folding: Experiment

 \subsection{Protein Design on CATH}

-\textbf{Accuracies}.
-The performance of RadDiff on the CATH v4.2 and CATH v4.3 datasets is summarized in Table~\ref{tab:cath_results}.
-We use the same evaluation protocol as prior work~\cite{zheng2023structure, gaokw, bai2025mask}, and the results of baselines are copied from the original papers.
-RadDiff achieves a new state-of-the-art, outperforming all baseline methods in both perplexity and sequence recovery rate across the short, single-chain, and full dataset splits.
-Specifically, on the CATH v4.2 benchmark, RadDiff achieves a perplexity of 2.46 and a sequence recovery of 67.14\%.
-This represents a 28.9\% reduction in perplexity and a 10.01\% relative improvement in recovery rate over the previous best method.
-RadDiff also demonstrates similarly strong performance on the CATH v4.3 dataset, achieving a 39.0\% reduction in perplexity and a 19.0\% improvement in sequence recovery over the previous best method.
-Overall, the experimental results show the effectiveness of RadDiff.
+\textbf{Accuracy}.
+We compare the perplexity and sequence recovery rate of RadDiff and baselines on the CATH v4.2 and CATH v4.3 datasets.
+Perplexity measures the negative log-likelihood of the native amino acid sequence under the predicted probability distributions.
+Sequence recovery rate measures the fraction of the predicted amino acids that match the native sequence.
+As shown in Table~\ref{tab:cath_results}, RadDiff consistently outperforms all baseline methods in both perplexity and sequence recovery rate across the short, single-chain, and full dataset splits to achieve a new state-of-the-art.
+Specifically, on the full CATH v4.2 dataset, RadDiff achieves a perplexity of 2.46 and a sequence recovery rate of 67.14\%.
+This corresponds to a 9.23\% reduction in perplexity and a 10.01\% relative improvement in recovery rate over the the existing methods.
+On the short and single-chain subsets of CATH v4.2, RadDiff improves recovery rate by 19.91\% and 9.59\%, respectively.
+RadDiff shows stronger performance on the full CATH v4.3 dataset, achieving a perplexity of 2.48 and sequence recovery rate of 72.40\%.
+This corresponds to a 39.0\% reduction in perplexity and a 19.0\% improvement in recovery rate compared to the previous best method.
+On the short and single-chain subsets of CATH v4.3, RadDiff improves recovery rate by 35.16\% and 37.24\%, respectively.
+Overall, the experimental results show that RadDiff effectively leverages retrieval-augmented knowledge to reduce perplexity and improve sequence recovery rate in prediction.

-\textbf{Model Size.} A key advantage of RadDiff is its parameter efficiency.
-While PLM-based methods like LM-Design and KW-Design also leverage external protein knowledge, they do so with substantial parameter overhead, requiring $46\times$ and $56\times$ more parameters than RadDiff, respectively.
-In contrast, RadDiff successfully integrates this external knowledge with a minimal increase in model size.
-These results show that RadDiff is a parameter-efficient way to use external database.
+\textbf{Model Size.} We also compare the model size of RadDiff and baselines.
+Since PRISM is not open-sourced, the model size information is unavailable.
+As shown in Table~\ref{tab:cath_results}, a key advantage of RadDiff is its parameter efficiency compared with the other knowledge-based methods.
+While PLM-based methods like LM-Design and KW-Design also leverage external protein knowledge, they have high parameter overhead, requiring $46\times$ and $56\times$ more parameters than RadDiff, respectively.
+In contrast, RadDiff successfully integrates the protein knowledge while keeping a lightweight model architecture.

-\textbf{Run Time.} The total retrieval augmentation process is computationally efficient.
-As detailed in Appendix~\ref{runtime}, RadDiff only requires a couple of minutes to compare 600 million structure pairs and obtain the alignment, so RadDiff is easily adaptable to the ever-growing protein database.